VinceHPicton/obsidian-vault/AWS/EC2/EC2.md

-**Stopping and starting EC2 instances effects on IP** When you stop and restart an EC2, its public IP may be changed, but its private IP wont be.
+**Stopping and starting EC2 instances effects on IP** When you stop and restart an EC2, its **public IP may be changed**, but its private IP wont be.

 **Instance types - dont need to remember classes**